mubarakdamteh10/brag-Documents/2024-Achievement.md

 ## 9 May 2024

-* I have been a Teach Assistance(TA) Docker class (Docker unpacked Essentials of Container Technology) AKA Docker 101
+* I have being a Teach Assistance(TA) Docker class (Docker unpacked Essentials of Container Technology) AKA Docker 101

 ## 16 August 2024 ##